gkowal/Particle-Acceleration-tutorial/README.md

 # PAccel code

-It is a Fortran code which integrates the particle trajectory (proton or electron) in a predefined uniform or curved magnetic field or magnetic field taken from an external simulation.
+It is a Fortran code which integrates the particle trajectory (proton or electron) in a predefined uniform or curved magnetic field or magnetic and plasma velocity fields taken from an external simulation.

-The code is provided in directoy Particle_Acceleration/00_paccel of your virtual machine image.
-It can be also downloaded or cloned from my GitHub repository:
+The code is provided in directory `~/Particle_Acceleration/00_paccel_code/` of your virtual machine image.
+It can be also downloaded or cloned from the GitHub repository:
 ```
 [fermi@localhost ~]$ git clone https://github.com/gkowal/paccel.git
 ```
 There are a few important files which you may want to modify:
-- `make.conf` in which several compilation flags are included,
+- `make.conf` in which several compilation flags are included, in particular the test problem is set from here,
 - `params.in` in which the runtime parameters can be changes.

 Once compiled, you can run `./paccel.x` which produces the output like